RED SAND STONE

 This web monograph compiles a partial record of graves and markers from the old Light homestead cemetery at Covenant Greenwood, representing three of the sons of Johannes Licht (d.
 1759, JGF) , and their three wives, at least two grandsons, and many other grandchildren, nieces and nephews (read on) .

-The assumed immigrant, Johannes and his wife whose name remains unknown, have long been assumed as left behind in their original burial spots (already unmarked in 1894) and likely buried by development for centuries now.
+The assumed immigrant, Johannes and his wife whose name remains unknown, have long been assumed as left behind in their original burial spots (already unmarked in 1894 and additional proof that the stone #2 is not the immigrant) and the graves buried by development for centuries.

 The II generation brothers' sister, Anna Licht Meyer and her husband, Rudolph Meyer,